Add - On Licensure Program In Teaching English As a Second Language (TESL)

 ELIGIBILITY FOR ADMISSION

-- Individuals who hold a Bachelor's or Master's degree and a current teaching license in any area may enroll in the program to become NC certified ESL K-12 teachers.
+- Individuals who hold a Bachelor's or Master's degree and a current teaching license in any area may enroll in the program to become NC certified TESL K-12 teachers.

-- Undergraduate students may enroll in any course within the program for professional and/or personal development with permission of the ESL Coordinator.
+- Undergraduate students may enroll in any course within the program for professional and/or personal development with permission of the TESL Coordinator.

 - Candidates must show evidence of having studied a foreign language at the college level.
 The ESL Program Coordinator will evaluate all previous transcripts.